fbpx

-Eight years ago NASA supplied enormous solar panels into space using the art of origami.
-In 2018, 3M’s breakthrough in preventing infection from surgery came from a theatrical-makeup artist who knew how to prevent skin infection.
+Eight years ago, NASA supplied enormous solar panels to space using the art of origami.
+In 2018, 3M’s breakthrough in preventing infection from surgery came from a theatrical makeup artist who knew how to avoid skin infection.
 Recently, some ingredients developed by NASA were used in baby milk.
 The forced association technique in innovation adoption has come a long way.

 These examples show how a problem in your industry might exist in an entirely unrelated domain.
 Such examples are all over history.